TayHern/Note-Taker/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-Just run the application by going to <link>
+Just run the application by going to <https://note-taker-ucla-22.herokuapp.com/>
 ## Usage
-Who is the indtende audience?
+This is perfect for people who need to organize their life especially busy students who need to make a quick note.
 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
 <br />